DataDog/documentation/content/en/continuous_integration/setup_tests/junit_upload.md

 The Datadog CI CLI tries to extract git repository and commit metadata from CI provider environment variables and from the local `.git` directory and attach it to test executions.
 In order to read this directory, the [`git`][4] binary is required.

-The user can also provide Git information by using custom environment variables.
-This is useful for adding Git information for non-supported CI providers, or for .git folders that are not available from the running process.
-Custom environment variables are also useful for overwriting existing Git information.
-If these environment variables are set, they take precedence over those coming from the CI or from the .git folder.
-The list of supported environment variables for Git information includes the following:
+If running tests in non-supported CI providers or with no `.git` folder, Git information can be set manually using environment variables.
+These environment variables take precedence over any autodetected information.
+The supported environment variables for providing Git information are the following:

 `DD_GIT_REPOSITORY_URL`
 : URL of the repository where the code is stored.
+Both HTTP and SSH URLs are supported.
-**Example**: `git@github.com:MyCompany/MyApp.git`
+**Example**: `git@github.com:MyCompany/MyApp.git`, `https://github.com/MyCompany/MyApp.git`

 `DD_GIT_BRANCH`
-: Branch where this commit belongs.
+: Git branch being tested.
+Leave empty if providing tag information instead.
 **Example**: `develop`

 `DD_GIT_TAG`
-: Tag of the commit, if it has one.
+: Git tag being tested (if applicable).
+Leave empty if providing branch information instead.
 **Example**: `1.0.1`

 `DD_GIT_COMMIT_SHA`
-: Commit SHA.
+: Full commit hash.
 **Example**: `a18ebf361cc831f5535e58ec4fae04ffd98d8152`

 `DD_GIT_COMMIT_MESSAGE`